Everest Base Camp Weather and Temperature in September

 The weather in September is one of the nicest aspects of the trek.
 For trekking in the Himalayas, the weather in September is excellent.
 It's not too cold or too hot.
 At this time of year, the skies are clear and devoid of humidity.
 However, early weeks may have a small risk of precipitation.
 While there are no prospects of snowfall in September.

+September arrives right after the monsoon ends officially.
+If you are trekking in September, you will experience post-monsoon weather.
+During early September, it might rain at the lower elevations.
+The trails might get wet and slippery.
 While trekking to EBC in September, you must take rain protection gear.
-In some years, monsoon continues till September.
-Do not forget to pack warm gears for nights.
+In some years, the monsoon continues till September.
+Do not forget to pack warm gear for nights.
 Nights in September are cold.

 - The short and scenic flight Kathmandu - Lukla.
 Flying to Lukla is quite a thrilling experience.

 - The aerial views of the impressive mountains, high hills, and the snowy peaks.

 - The Everest base camp itself.

 - The Unique Sherpa culture and traditions of the Sherpa people of the Khumbu region.